Quick Sort Algorithm

 • Subproblem 2: Sort array X[] from pivotIndex + 1 to r.

 Combine Part: This is a trivial case because after sorting both smaller arrays, the entire array will be sorted.
-In other words, there is no need to write code for the combine part.
+In other words, there is no need for the combine part.

 Suppose we use the function quickSort(int X[], int l, int r) to sort the entire array, where l and r are the left and right ends.
 The initial function call will be quickSort(X, 0, n - 1).